shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/potential_formulation.rst

 ..
 International License.
 You should have received a copy of the license along
 .. with this work.
 If not, see <https://creativecommons.org/licenses/by/4.0/>.

-Potential Formulation via Differential Forms
+Potential formulation via differential forms
 ============================================

 .. rst-class:: custom-author